xrg/openerp-client-web/README.txt

     Download and Install Python 2.4 and make sure that the dirs `C:\Python24;C:\Python24\Script` are in PATH environment.

-Tiny ERP Server:
+OpenERP Server:

-    To install Tiny ERP Server, please follow the instructions provided in the official Tiny ERP Installation guide.
+    To install OpenERP Server, please follow the instructions provided in the official OpenERP Installation guide.

 TurboGears: